Isotropic Elastoplasticity in Logarithmic Strains Space¶

 Free Energy Potential¶

-In elastoplasticity in logarithmic strains space, the free energy potential \(\psi=\psi(\textbf{e}^e, \bm{\alpha})\) is a function of the (Eulerian) logarithmic strain tensor \(\textbf{e}^e\) and a set of \(k\) internal variables \(\bm{\alpha}=\{\alpha_1, ..., \alpha_k\}\).
+where \(\textbf{D}\) the fourth order elasticity tensor of small-strains (linear) elasticity.
 As in (11), \(\textbf{e}^e\) can be equally defined via the (elastic) left stretch tensor \(\textbf{v}^e\) or the (elastic) left Cauchy-Green strain tensor \(\bm{b}^e=(\textbf{v}^e)^2=\bm{F}^e(\bm{F}^e)^T\)

-The (symmetric) Kirchhoff stress tensor \(\bm{\tau}\equiv2\rho_0\frac{\partial\psi}{\partial\bm{b}^e}\bm{b}^e= J\bm{\sigma}\) can thus be expressed as
+The (symmetric) Kirchhoff stress tensor \(\bm{\tau}\equiv2\frac{\partial\psi}{\partial\bm{b}^e}\bm{b}^e\) can thus be expressed as

-where \(\rho_0\) is the mass density in the reference configuration.
 Assuming isotropic elastic response and taking advantage of certain properties of derivatives of isotropic tensor functions, the following identity can be derived [dSNEARJ98]

-Substituting (187)into (186) finally gives
+Substituting (187) into (186) finally gives

 Multiplicative decomposition of deformation gradient